How

 and should be respected as an old motorcycle and

 it does require high maintenance.
-I hope that
+It goes faster than it can stop.
+Be patient, read through my points and I hope that

 you buy your Chang Jiang 750 as soon as possible